top of page

 If you have never made this tea you will be in for a culinary treat on all levels!
 Not only do the spices infuse the home with aromatic smells that are divine, but it will pleasing to the tastebuds, digestive health and hormone health!

-This tea was inspired many years ago by a close friend (who is Punjabis) and I have added a few twists of my own in keeping with the caffeine and dairy free theme.
+This tea was inspired many years ago by a close friend and I have added a few twists of my own in keeping with a caffeine and dairy free theme.

 Making masala chai tea..